MrUser-404/Cookie/README.md

 Tool password: MrUser404
 N.B: If you don't have an internet connection, disable and enable your mobile data for the script to work

-Thanks for using my tool😊
+Thanks for using my tool